wcpannell/ISAProject/readme.rst

 doing lookup tables would only slightly more painful than with a branch instruction.
-Once cost is brought into the equation, gow becomes a much clearer winner since it fills the 4th slot in the 4 way Program Counter Mux.
+Once cost is brought into the equation, gow becomes a much clearer winner since it fills the 4th slot in the 4 way Program Counter Multiplexer.
 Implementing a branch instruction would require adding another mux between the skip mux and the Adder module.

 The sms and smc "skip" instructions pair with the carry and zero ALU status registers to build rudimentary comparison operations (less than, greater than, equal, etc.).
 These operations are the building block of comparison-based control flow operations (if, else, while, for, etc.).
-Their inclusion is required, although their operation for this pupose is admittedly painful, especially when dealing with mixed sign operands (see the register section for more detail).
+Their inclusion is required, although their operation for this purpose is admittedly painful, especially when dealing with mixed sign operands (see the register section for more detail).